dorkodu/sage/sage.md

 Sage Entities represent…

-- a list of attributes *(= fields, properties)*, each of which is a named key and yield a value *(optionally, a value of a specific type you desire)*
+- a list of *Attributes*, each of which is a named key and yield a value *(optionally, a value of a specific type you desire)*
-- a list of acts (= methods) each of which is a named function that you can call in your query item *(and optionally with the arguments you give)*.
+- a list of *Acts*, each of which is a named function that you can call in your query item *(and optionally with the arguments you give)*.
+- a list *Relationships*, each of which is a named, typed and directed *to-one (Entity)* or *to-many (Entity Collection)* links between two entity types.

-Entity values should be serialized as ordered maps, where the queried attribute names are the keys and the result of evaluating the attribute is the value.
+Entity values should be serialized as maps, where the queried attribute names are the keys and the result of evaluating the attribute is the value.

 All attributes and acts defined within an Entity type must not have a name which begins with "**@**" (at symbol), as this is used exclusively by Sage’s introspection system.